kirstymcnaught/OptiKeyWiki/Simulate-a-keyboard.md

 OptiKey is always simulating keystrokes (i.e. outputting what you type as if you are using a keyboard) , unless you are in the "Conversation" keyboard.
-Here is how keystroke simulation works:
+Key-stroke simulation works like this:

 1. Focus another application where you would like to begin typing, e.g. you want to type a letter into Microsoft Word, or an email into Gmail.
 You can focus the other application by using a physical mouse to select it and bring it to the foreground, or use OptiKey to simulate the mouse selection (see ['Simulating a physical mouse'](https://github.com/JuliusSweetland/OptiKey/wiki/User-Guide#simulate-a-physical-mouse)).